Netests/netests/docs/index.md

 netests -x -i hosts -a netests
 ```

-Standard mode can be a step of a CI/CD pipeline or run as a scheduled script to be sure that the network works as you expect.
+The standard mode can be a step of a CI/CD pipeline or run as a scheduled script to be sure that the network works as you expect.

 ##### CLI Mode

-Run Netests.io in a interactive mode
+Run Netests.io in a interactive mode.

 ```shell
 netests -x -i hosts --terminal
 ```

-CLI mode can be used to troubleshoot the network or get informations from many devices
+CLI mode can be used to troubleshoot the network or get information from many devices.

 ```shell
 > get ospf